mdevilliers/SignalR.RabbitMq/README.md

 The message exchange would usually be either be of type "topic" or "fanout".

-The message bus will then listen on an anonymous queue for messages accross the web farm.
+The message bus will then listen on an anonymous queue for messages across the web farm.
 There will be one queue per server in the web farm.

 The message exchange should only be used for signalr messages.